Iancheung228/Iancheung228.github.io/_posts/2024-08-25-causal_inf_notes.md

 2) $$ n $$: You can increase the sample size.
 Both the Null and Alternative distributions will become narrower in shape, leading to less overlap between the 2 distributions.

-3) $$ \delta $$: If the true parameter is further away from the null hypothesis value, there will again be less overlap between the 2 distributions and power increases.
+3) $$ \delta $$: If the beliefed true parameter is further away from the null hypothesis value, there will again be less overlap between the 2 distributions and power increases.

-### Practically how do we pick what value of $$\delta$$ to use for the alternative hypothesis?
+### Practically how do we pick what value of $$\delta$$ to use for the alternative hypothesis in the calculation of power?

-Given a significance level α, we are typically interested in determining the sample size required to achieve a desired statistical power.
-However, the choice of the alternative hypothesis still presents a challenge, as we don't know the true effect size δ under the alternative hypothesis.
+This corresponds to placing $$ \delta$$ in the diagram Given a significance level α, we are typically interested in determining the sample size required to achieve a desired statistical power.
+However, the specific value of the alternative hypothesis, which is needed in our power calculation, is unknown.

-What we do know, however, is the minimum effect size 𝛿 that would be considered meaningful in the context of the business or the specific problem at hand—often referred to as the **minimum detectable effect (MDE)**.
-This is the smallest effect size that is practically significant, and it is commonly used when calculating the required sample size.
+A common choice to plug in is the **minimum detectable effect (MDE)**.
+This is the minimum effect size 𝛿 that would be considered meaningful for the business problem at hand.In using this value for delta, we’ve assured ourselves that the calculated sample size is big enough to detect the smallest effect we care about (as well as anything bigger).